0xbitx/dedsec-payload-generator/README.md

+<h1 align="center"> DEDSEC RAT </h1>
-DEDSEC PAYLOAD GENERATOR is a tool can create undetectable payload for android 10-12 and control android phone remotely and retrieve informations from it.
+<p align="center"> DEDSEC RAT is a tool can create undetectable payload for android 10-12 and control android phone remotely and retrieve informations from it. </p>

 ## Features
 * Full persistent backdoor